Student Responsibility for Observing Policies

 Only courses numbered 100 or above appear on the official transcript.

 Except in unusual circumstances, students are not permitted to take courses more than one year above their class standing.
-Any undergraduate student wishing to enroll in a course numbered 500 or higher must obtain the written approval of the dean of the Graduate School.
-(See the Graduate School section of this catalog)
+Any undergraduate student wishing to enroll in a course numbered 500 or higher must obtain approval (an override) from the instructor and the Graduate School.
+(See the Graduate School section of this catalog.)

 The numbers 197, 297, 397, 497 and 597 are used for temporary courses.